nyc-sea-lions-2015/sakura-challenge/README.md

 `Sakura`'s `draw` should clear the screen.
 That's all.

 `Branch`'s `draw` should draw a line on the canvas for the branch.
-Here's how to draw a line with a drawing context:
+Here's how to draw a line with a canvas context:

     ctx.beginPath();
     ctx.moveTo(x0, y0);